PlaypowerLabs/EdOptimize/README.md

 Figure 2: Implementation Analytics sections![image](https://user-images.githubusercontent.com/830400/115994526-fcfd6400-a5f4-11eb-85e4-6bdd2613796f.png)

-Here are the descriptions of the sections in this toolkit:
+Here are the descriptions of each of the sections in this dashboard:

 1. **Overall Usage**: High level summary and distribution of the teacher and student usage across subjects.
 Average level of activity for teachers and students.
 2. **Usage Over Time**: Several views of usage over time at the day, week, and month level.
 New versus returning users over time, average session duration over time, average events per user over time.
 Leaving and bouncing users can also be tracked.
 Raw data for the district is also available.